top of page

 Model and then do Far Field Testing

-All the antennas are field tested to confirm the design values, which concluded that the amplitudes & phases of the currents in the radiators conform with the antenna model.
-The antennas are readjustment as needed for max gain and best F/B. The radiation pattern of an HF antenna is formed as a result of reflection by the ground, and it may also be modified by currents flowing in the support structure.
-Data regarding the gain, accuracy of beam shape, and slew angle, as well as sidelobe level and the amplitude of the radiation both in the minima and to the rear of the antenna, this was determined through real measurements.
+All of my antennas are field tested to confirm the design values, which concluded that the amplitudes & phases of the currents in the radiators conform with the antenna model.
+The antennas are readjustment as needed for max gain, and best F/B. The radiation pattern of an HF antenna is formed as a result of reflection by the ground, and it may also be modified by currents flowing in the support structure.
+Data regarding the gain, accuracy of beam shape, and slew angle, as well as side-lobe level, and the amplitude of the radiation, both in the minima and to the rear of the antenna, which must be determined through real measurements.
 It is difficult to predict from the amplitudes and phases of the current flowing in the radiating elements.
-If significant discrepancies between design and actual performance are found, such measurements are advantageous as changes are made.
+If significant discrepancies between design, and actual performance are found, such measurements are advantageous as changes are made.

-• K0UO proof tests fell into three categories:
+• K0UO proof tests fall into three categories:

 • (2) The minimum practical tests provided proof of performance of the installed antenna on 40 meters @ night time "F layer", and Daytime with "D layer absorption".